Starcraft Heroes – Gabriel Tosh

 Starcraft Missions – Covert Operations

 The ghosts have enough energy that you cloak them from the start and they keep the whole scenario cloaked.
-Your Ghosts deal the most damage in the with the Nuke Strike.
+Your Ghosts deal the most damage in the game with the Nuke Strike.
 You just have to be careful not to get caught by an enemy unit that breaks your camouflage.
 Banelings in particular are deadly when they see you.

 Starcraft Buildings – Roach Warren